ABOUT THE PIECE:

 ABOUT THE PERFORMERS:

-Nestled in New York’s vibrant music scene, the Hand built its foundation performing extensively in the New York metropolitan area at such venues as the Lincoln Center Chamber Music Society, Le Poisson Rouge, The Stone, The Juilliard School, Galapagos Art Space, Roulette, Manhattan School of Music, The Tank, Mannes College of Music, New York University, INTAR Theater, and the Gershwin Hotel’s New Music series.
-In 2010 they appeared as featured guest artists at the International Trombone Festival in Austin, TX.
-Upcoming engagements include appearances at the Bang on a Can Marathon, Tribeca New Music Festival and tours to California, Arizona, Pennsylvania and Vermont.
+An exhilarating addition to New York’s vibrant music scene, the Hand has performed extensively in the New York metropolitan area at such venues as the Lincoln Center Chamber Music Society, River to River Festival, Le Poisson Rouge, The Stone, The Juilliard School, Galapagos Art Space, Roulette, Manhattan School of Music, The Tank, Mannes College of Music, New York University, the Bang on a Can Marathon, and the Tribeca New Music Festival.
+They appeared as featured guest artists at the International Trombone Festival and at the Eastern Trombone Workshop.
+Upcoming engagements include concerts in California, Arizona, West Virginia, and New York.

-In addition to modern literature, the GUIDONIAN HAND gives a fresh voice to classical repertoire, situating art music of the past on a continuum with music written today.
-Programs frequently reflect eclectic and wide-ranging musical interests, from Bach to Mozart to Thelonius Monk to Weezer.
+In addition to modern literature, the Guidonian Hand gives a fresh voice to classical repertoire, juxtaposing art music of the past with modern works.
+Programs frequently reflect eclectic and wide-ranging musical interests, from Bach to Mozart to Thelonius Monk to Jacob TV.

-Members of the GUIDONIAN HAND have performed with diverse ensembles in New York City and across the country, including Ensemble ACJW, the Either/Or Orchestra, Tilt Ensemble, the Darcy James Argue Secret Society, the Shrine Big Band, Signal Ensemble, Argento, Wet Ink, ACME and numerous symphony orchestras including the Dallas Symphony, Pittsburgh Symphony, Pittsburgh Opera, Utah Symphony, Verbier Festival Orchestra, Akron Symphony, New Hampshire Symphony, Rhode Island Philharmonic, Symphony in C, Canton Symphony, Albany Symphony and Vermont Symphony.
+Members of the Hand have performed with diverse ensembles in New York City and across the country, including Ensemble ACJW, the Either/Or Ensemble, TILT Brass Ensemble, the Darcy James Argue’s Secret Society Big Band, the Shrine Big Band, Talea Ensemble, Signal Ensemble, Argento, Wet Ink, ACME, the Wordless Music Orchestra and numerous symphony orchestras including the Pittsburgh Opera, Utah Symphony, Verbier Festival Orchestra, Akron Symphony, New Hampshire Symphony, Rhode Island Philharmonic, Symphony in C, Canton Symphony, Albany Symphony and Vermont Symphony.

-Dedicated to educating and inspiring young musicians, members of the Hand actively participate in community outreach and music education through such organizations as Barge Music and the Bronx Charter School for the Arts.
+Dedicated to educating and inspiring young musicians, members of the Hand actively participate in community outreach and music education through such organizations as the New York Philharmonic, the American Composer’s Orchestra, Barge Music, the Bronx Charter School for the Arts, Kaufman Music Center, and Third Street Music School Settlement.
 They have also presented masterclasses at various colleges and universities including the University of the Arts in Philadelphia and West Chester University.

-Originally hailing from California, New York, Texas and Utah, the trombonists of the Hand now call New York City home.
-They hold graduate degrees from the Manhattan School of Music, New England Conservatory and Mannes College of Music.
+Originally hailing from California, New York, and Utah, the trombonists of the Hand now call New York City home.
+They hold graduate degrees from the Manhattan School of Music, the New England Conservatory, and the Royal Academy of Music (London).

 released 21 April 2012